-Fiverr is one of the most popular freelance markets out there and it’s easy to understand why.
-It’s user-friendly, intuitive, and free.
-In this article, we’ll explain exactly how Fiverr works and go through each step in the Fiverr process, from creating gigs to receiving payment.
+The Fiverr platform is fairly user-friendly, intuitive, and free to use.
+In this article, I’ll explain exactly how Fiverr works and go through each step in the Fiverr process, from creating gigs to receiving payment.
 So, whether you’re a buyer or a seller, this guide will explain everything you need to know!

 What Is Fiverr?